-Keith has chosen to focus his practice in the area of oil and gas law, primarily representing oil and gas producers, and lenders engaged in oil and gas financing transactions.
+Keith has chosen to focus his practice in the area of oil and gas law, commercial real property law and banking, primarily representing oil and gas producers, commercial real estate developers and lenders.
 He is experienced in title examination, transactional drafting, civil litigation, regulatory compliance and conservation practice before the Kansas Corporation Commission.
 Keith is a member of the Board of Directors for the Eastern Kansas Oil & Gas Association and is a member of the faculty for the Mineral Title Examination course and also the Oil and Gas Conservation Law & Practice course offered by Washburn University School of Law.
-He has been a presenter at multiple continuing legal education seminars, typically presenting on the subject of oil and gas law and is a member of the Kansas Bar Association, Oil, Gas and Mineral Law section and is past president of the Franklin County Bar Association.
+He has also taught the Oil and Gas Law course at the University of Kansas School of Law as an adjunct professor.
+Keith has been a presenter at multiple continuing legal education seminars, typically presenting on the subject of oil and gas law and is the President of the Kansas Bar Association, Oil, Gas and Mineral Law section and is past president of the Franklin County Bar Association.

 - Oil & Gas

 - U.S. District Court District of Kansas, 2009

 - Washburn University School of Law, Topeka, Kansas

 - Honors: With Honors

 - Eastern Kansas Oil and Gas Association, Board Member

 - President of the Kansas Bar Association, Gas and Mineral Law Section

 - Adjunct professor, University of Kansas, School of Law- Oil and Gas Law

 - Mineral Title Examination Course, Washburn University School of Law